Kissing someone with allergies can be lethal

 It’s no secret that EpiPens and auto-adrenaline injectors, as essential and brilliant as they are, are hefty old things to carry about with you.
 When it comes to picking an outfit, that petite little clutch bag, you had your eye on doesn’t stand a chance.
 What with two adrenaline devices and an abundance of antihistamines on your person, you’d be hard pushed not to find us rocking up with a suitcase on wheels.

 So you’ve made it to the meeting place and said your hellos… now comes the moment we know all too well: the well-known routine of placing the food order.
-You take a breath, make eye contact with the server, declare your allergens before ordering, laugh apologetically at whatever well-intentioned but typically ill-informed comment they make in response.
+You take a breath, make eye contact with the server, declare your allergens before ordering, and laugh apologetically at whatever well-intentioned but typically ill-informed comment they make in response.
 Then pause for breath, nod understandingly and noncommittally while they emphasize they can’t guarantee that any of their food is allergen-free, and discreetly warn you not to sue the establishment should you have a reaction and be hospitalized as a result.
 You thank them politely for their borderline competence in the matter, and check your date hasn’t done a runner.
 And… if they haven’t, breathe.
 That’s the hard part over now, right?
+Not really, you still need to make the “kissing someone with allergies” speech.

 If the good old allergies vs intolerances debate is going to crop up in conversation, it tends to be around now.
 If you’re one of the unlucky ones, you’ll find yourself on a date with ‘one of those’ people who subscribe to the theory that severe allergies are the same as intolerances.
 Not the debilitating and legitimate kind of intolerances that cause so many people to suffer, but the specific kind of intolerances that have become something of a fashion statement in recent years.